polymec/polymec-dev/docs/style_guide.rst

   be more flexible.

 Allocators are controlled via an interface defined in ``core/allocators.h``.
-You will need to experiment with these allocators to gain an understanding of their benefits, drawbacks, and general capabilities.
+Experiment with these allocators to gain an understanding of their benefits, drawbacks, and general capabilities.

 Naming
 ======